yasutakatou/goTrust/README.md

 go build .
 ```

-[or download binary from release page](https://github.com/yasutakatou/IMS/releases). save binary file, copy to entryed execute path directory.
+[or download binary from release page](https://github.com/yasutakatou/goTrust/releases). save binary file, copy to entryed execute path directory.

 # config file

 Configs format is **tab split values**.
 The definition is ignore if you put **sharp(#)** at the beginning.

-### auto read suppot
+### auto read support

-**config file supported auto read. so, you rewrite config file, tool not necessaly rerun, tool just this**.
+**config file supported auto read. so, you rewrite config file, tool not necessaly rerun**.

 ## rules.ini

-This config will write **the rules** that apply to the server.
+This config will write **the rules** that apply to the client.

 ### [Trusts]

 Set the **initial score** value for each IP.<br>
 <br>
-The following example shows how to set a high score for a stepping stone server that is used by multiple people, and a low score for the other servers because they have few logins.
+The following example shows how to set a high default score for bastion server(192.168.0.1) that is used by multiple people, and a low score for the other servers because they have few operations.

 ```
 192.168.0.1	10000